 I’m not a fan of the concept of an ocean cruise.
 It goes against my idea about what travel is about.
 In my mind, travel is about going to different places, interacting with people, and experiencing things unique to that location.
-The thought of being packed in a huge ship with 5000 of my fellow citizens, surrounded 80% of the time by the same view (water, lots of water; as far as the eye can see), was enough to send an introvert screaming into the abyss.
+The thought of being packed in a huge ship with 5000 of my fellow citizens, surrounded 80% of the time by the same view (water, lots of water; as far as the eye can see), was enough to send an introvert like me screaming into the abyss.
 In addition, I also worry about that one “Typhoid Mary” passenger or crew member who can turn the whole voyage into “Nightmare on the S.S.
 Rotavirus”.

 I’ve also never been a fan of having an itinerary I didn’t create.
 I like to go where I want when I want; without being beholden to anyone’s travel plans except my own.
 So when my wife first broached the idea of taking a cruise down the Rhine, I shot it down faster than a duck on the first day of hunting season.
 But my wife is smarter than I am, so she dealt with most of my concerns as she explained the benefits of a river cruise.
 Unlike their ocean cruising cousins, river ships are MUCH smaller, with around 200 passengers.
 And for ocean vessels, the emphasis is on the actual ship.
 For a river cruise, it is really just a flowing hotel, moving place to place at night while we relaxed onboard.
 Every day we would have a new place to explore, either with a tour or on our own.
 That didn’t sound so bad.